kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 ## 5. Mock stage and Mock release

-Mock stages and releases are non-destructive and can be reran upon failure.
+Mock stages and mock releases are non-destructive and can be reran upon failure.
 To begin the mock stage, run the following `krel stage` command (replace the stage with the appropriate "type").

 Run the following command from within the release repo directory.